ammarbinshakir/mood-journal-app/README.md

 - Error handling and retries
 - Offline cache for uninterrupted usage

-## CI/CD Pipeline

-A GitHub Actions workflow is included for:
-- Code quality checks
-- Automated testing
-- Building for iOS and Android platforms

-See `.github/workflows/flutter.yml` for implementation details.

-## Deployment
+## Deployment Guide

-The app is configured for deployment to:
+The app is ready for deployment to both Android and iOS platforms:

-- Google Play Store (internal testing)
-- Apple TestFlight
+### Android Deployment
+1. Update the version in `pubspec.yaml`
+2. Generate a signing key using `keytool` if you haven't already
+3. Configure signing in `android/app/build.gradle`
+4. Build release APK: `flutter build apk --release`
+5. Test the APK on target devices
+6. Upload to Google Play Console for distribution

+### iOS Deployment
+1. Update the version in `pubspec.yaml`
+2. Configure signing certificates in Xcode
+3. Build for iOS: `flutter build ios --release`
+4. Archive the build in Xcode
+5. Upload to TestFlight for testing
+6. Submit for App Store review

-Detailed deployment documentation is available in the `deployment/` directory.
+Detailed deployment documentation is available in the `deployment/deployment_guide.md` file.

 ## AI Assistant Features